 Of course, the number of answers also depends on the traffic to the website – a highly trafficked website will collect more answers with a response rate of 1% than a small website with a response rate of 60%.

-To make sure you use the right questions and targeting options, think hard about what feedback is most valuable and what kind of targets can give it to you.
+To ensure you use the right questions and targeting options, think hard about what feedback is most valuable and what kind of targets can give it to you.

-Play around with targeting to see which settings provide the highest response rates so you’ll be able to maximize the number of collected answers.
+Play around with targeting to see which settings provide the highest response rates so you can maximize the number of collected answers.

 Since changes can be implemented quickly, the owner can perform them themselves.
-If they hired a good marketer he will often be responsible for minor changes to the website and communication strategies, so insights help them get their jobs done.
+If they hired a good marketer, they will often be responsible for minor changes to the website and communication strategies, so insights help them get their jobs done.

 But who can use and benefit from website surveys at big companies with a strict division of responsibilities and tasks?